 At the Institute for Economic Development (IED) conference on 4 December, the Midtown Economic Development and Public Realm Vision project won an award in the Most Innovative Strategy category.

-Following several public realm studies in the area that had not secured funding, engineering firm Arup was commissioned by BEE Midtown to develop a joint economic and public realm strategy.
+Following several public realm studies in the area that had not secured funding, engineering firm Arup was commissioned by Midtown BID to develop a joint economic and public realm strategy.
 The purpose of the project was to concurrently develop the economic and public realm requirements of the area, to ensure the design strategy served an economic development purpose.

 The project developed a strategy to make Midtown a safer place for active travel, to relieve congestion around public transport and to encourage investment through a better quality of place.
 It also recognised that, as a major employment centre, investment in public realm is essential for encouraging end-to-end sustainable travel options for workers, which must be prioritised in the context of the area sitting at the crossroads of major arteries in London.